E. Science and Technology

 Architecture: The main building of the University of Hong Kong (2015).

-Architecture: The traditional Japanese woodwork “kigumi” (木組み), designed by Kengo Kuma, inside a Starbucks in Dazaifu, Japan (2018).
+Architecture: The traditional Japanese woodwork “kigumi” (木組み), designed by Japanese architect Kengo Kuma, inside a Starbucks in Dazaifu, Japan (2018).

 Mechanical Engineering: Tuk tuks in Bangkok (2019).